 ADVICE: If a nonvenomous snake bite breaks the skin of a human or companion animal, the caller should treat the wound like any other puncture wound that can get infected and immediately consult a physician.
-(The caller can consult the Centers for Disease Control and Prevention to determine whether the snake is venomous by visiting cdc.gov/niosh/topics/snakes.)
+(The caller can consult the Centers for Disease Control and Prevention to determine whether the snake is venomous by visiting cdc.gov/niosh/outdoor-workers/about/ venomous-snakes.html.)